-Shamrock’s garden programs are part of an ongoing effort to provide a rich and vibrant education to students from all walks of life, challenging the economic segregation that marks so many Charlotte schools and the narrow focus on standardized test scores that has done so much damage to American education.
+Staff and parents started Shamrock’s garden programs as part of an ongoing effort to provide a rich and vibrant education to students from all walks of life, challenging the economic segregation that marks so many Charlotte schools and the narrow focus on standardized test scores that has done so much damage to American education.

 In 1971, when Charlotte desegregated its schools, Shamrock was paired with historically black Oaklawn Elementary.
 Students from both feeder areas attended Shamrock for grades K-3, and Oaklawn for grades 4-6.